 The school has a statutory obligation to manage the health and safety of staff, pupils and visitors and ensure that school discipline is maintained.
-Under this authority the School reserve the right to search and screen pupils under the following circumstances and to confiscate items as described below:
+Under this authority the School reserve the right to search and screen pupils under the following circumstances and to confiscate items as described below, and will be carried out by the Headteacher or Deputy Headteachers;

 - Pupils will be treated courteously and afforded respect and a reasonable level of personal privacy during any search or screening; personal items will only be searched in the presence of the pupil - Searching should be carried out by a member of staff who is the same sex as the pupil.
-There must be member of staff present during the search to act as a witness who should also be the same sex - There is a limited exception to the same sex and witness rule; if there are reasonable grounds to believe that there is risk of serious harm to a person or persons if the search is not carried out immediately and it is not reasonably practicable to summon another member of staff - Parent Carers will not be informed prior to a search or to seek parental consent and there is no legal requirement to keep records of searches carried out - ➤ Parent Carers will be informed if search or screening uncovers items that will result in school disciplinary action or police involvement possession of any bladed item on school premises will not be tolerated and is likely to lead to exclusion.
-Please refer to the Exclusions Policy for further information.
+There must be member of staff present during the search to act as a witness who should also be the same sex - There is a limited exception to the same sex and witness rule; if there are reasonable grounds to believe that there is risk of serious harm to a person or persons if the search is not carried out immediately and it is not reasonably practicable to summon another member of staff - Parents and Carers will not be informed prior to a search or to seek parental consent and there is no legal requirement to keep records of searches carried out - Parent and Carers will be informed if search or screening uncovers items that will result in school disciplinary action or police involvement possession of any bladed item on school premises will not be tolerated and is likely to lead to exclusion.
+Please refer to Exclusions for further information.